 From 2013, Ilua river and lake system is the first place to be operated under a fishing concession from the Government of Greenland and is owned by Ipiutaq guest farm.

-The accessibility of individual rivers makes it possible to buy day trips, especially from Narsarsuaq, and we have noticed that some anglers, in this way, use the area as an à la carte menu of options that can be combined according to their requirements.
+The accessibility of individual rivers makes it possible to buy day trips, especially from Narsarsuaq, and we have noticed that some anglers use the area in this way as an à la carte menu of options that can be combined according to their requirements.

 If you are able to look away from the river for a minute, it is worth delving into the local cultural experience that is part of the landscape.

 In South Greenland, the many ruins of the Norse culture are a reminder of the different waves of immigrants in a region closely linked to transatlantic shipping lanes.
 The Norse tradition of farming lives on today in the form of sheep herding and farming communities.